mcorbin/kvert/README.md

 It leverages the [EDN](https://github.com/edn-format/edn) format and the [Aero](https://github.com/juxt/aero) to do so.

 Why use ymlgen ?
-It's simple (< 170 LoC including namespaces declarations, line breaks...), powerful and extensible.
+It's simple (< 170 lines of code including namespaces declarations, line breaks...), powerful and extensible.

 ## Install